snowdriftcoop/snowdrift/TEXTEDITORS.md

 [Vim](http://www.vim.org/) is a robust traditional editor with a command-line style interface and substantial Haskell support.

-Note: we recommend all vim users install `gvim` to enable access to system clipboards, regardless of using terminal-based vim or the gvim interface with visual menus.
+Note: we recommend all vim users install `vim-gtk` to enable access to system clipboards, regardless of then using terminal-based vim or the gvim interface with visual menus.

 ### Vim settings